 Women and Girls:

 “When a girl has self-belief and is supported by her family and community; when she’s empowered with skills, ideas and knowledge; when she has access to services, role models and other girls: when she is visible and vocal – she can demand to stay in school, to get healthcare, and to get married and have children when she chooses.” –Girl Effect, Mission Statement.

 In partnership with local NGO’s dedicated to creating opportunities for girls to reach their full potential, our program makes solutions to gender-based poverty visible.
 Peace Works is dedicated to Child Safe principles of non-exploitation of minors, engaging young people together in positive cross-cultural exchange, building respect and mutual prosperity.

-Most everyone wants to make a difference.
+Most everyone wants to “make a difference”.
+But what does that actually mean?
 Peace Works harnesses the desire to “help” in structured activities to address community needs and promote student education in sustainable, local enterprise.
-In alignment with the U.N Declaration of Human Rights, our hands-on social justice activities are integrated with personal reflection, empowering students to recognize and transform systemic inequality throughout their lives.
+In alignment with the U.N Declaration of Human Rights, our hands-on social justice activities are integrated with personal reflection, empowering travelers to recognize and transform inequality.
 Our travelers learn to live in solidarity with the dignity of every human being, close to and far from home.
 Learn More.

 Art and Music: